pagkly/Zed/Investopedia3/What the Production Possibility Frontier (PPF) Curve Shows.md

 ### PPF and the Pareto Efficiency

-The [Pareto Efficiency](https://www.investopedia.com/terms/p/pareto-efficiency.asp), a concept named after Italian economist Vilfredo Pareto, measures the efficiency of the commodity allocation on the PPF.
+The [[Pareto Efficiency]](https://www.investopedia.com/terms/p/pareto-efficiency.asp), a concept named after Italian economist Vilfredo Pareto, measures the efficiency of the commodity allocation on the PPF.
 The Pareto Efficiency states that any point within the PPF curve is inefficient because the total output of commodities is below the output capacity.

 Conversely, any point outside the PPF curve is impossible because it represents a mix of commodities that will require more resources to produce than are currently obtainable.